Skip to content

 Stay ahead of the proposed SEC rules with the EcoVadis Carbon Action Manager

-On January 20th, US President Donald Trump revoked an executive order made by his predecessor that required federal agencies to take steps to assess climate-related risks to the country’s economy.
-With the replacement of its chairman, the SEC said it will no longer defend the disclosure rule in the ongoing court proceedings, indicating the rule might be withdrawn.
+On January 20th, 2025, US President Donald Trump revoked an executive order issued by his predecessor that required federal agencies to assess climate-related risks to the country’s economy.
+In March 2025, the SEC announced that it had voted to end its legal defense of the disclosure rule in ongoing court proceedings.
+This signaled a definitive pivot away from the mandatory reporting framework as originally envisioned.

-The US Securities and Exchange Commission (SEC) introduced the climate disclosure rule in March 2024, mandating organizations to disclose their climate-related risks, greenhouse gas (GHG) emissions, and financial impacts from extreme weather events.
+The US Securities and Exchange Commission (SEC) introduced the Climate-Related Disclosure Rule in March 2024, mandating organizations to disclose their climate-related risks, greenhouse gas (GHG) emissions and financial impacts from extreme weather events.

 What is the SEC Climate Disclosure Rule?